NH35/ProjetVoltaire_vocabulaireBot/README.md

 ## Installation
 On any page of the vocabulary section (including an exam), open the console with F12 or ctrl+shift+i and go to the 'console' section.
 Simply copy and paste the script in the console.
+It is also possible to put it in a script manager such as TamperMonkey.

 ## Controls
 Use the keyboard 'g' to answer one question.